deryl-sagala/goday/README.md

 ## License

-This package is distributed under the MIT License.
+This package is distributed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for more information.

 Happy Date Manipulation with `goday` in Go!